 What happens to threads if a worktree is deleted?

-Threads can remain in your history even if the underlying worktree directory is cleaned up.
-However, Codex saves a snapshot of the worktree prior to cleaning it up and offers to restore it if you reopen the thread associated with it.
+Threads can remain in your history even if the underlying worktree directory is deleted.
+For Codex-managed worktrees, Codex saves a snapshot before deleting the worktree and offers to restore it if you reopen the associated thread.
+Permanent worktrees are not automatically deleted when you archive their threads.